Fraud & Identity Fraud

 - Use or possess someone else’s identifying information without their consent and with the intent to commit a crime.

-If you are charged with identity fraud in Georgia, you could find yourself facing up to ten years of prison, a fine of up to $10,000, or both.What is Aggravated Identity Fraud?
+If you are charged with identity fraud in Georgia, you could find yourself facing up to ten years of prison, a fine of up to $10,000, or both.What is Phishing?

-It is when someone uses another person’s identifying information, whether real, dead or fictitious, to get a job.
-It is a felony and can get you locked up for up to fifteen years and fined for up to $250,000.
+Under Georgia law aggravated identity fraud is when someone uses another person’s identifying information, whether real, dead or fictitious, in order to gain employment.
+This is considered a felony offense, punishable by up to fifteen years in prison, a fine of $25,000.00 or both.